CUBRID/cubrid-manual/en/install.rst

 **Installing CUBRID Interfaces**

+You can download interface modules such as CCI, JDBC, PHP, ODBC, OLE DB, ADO.NET, Ruby, Python and Node.js from http://www.cubrid.org/downloads.

-You can see the latest information on interface modules such as JDBC, PHP, ODBC, and OLE DB and install them by downloading files from `<http://www.cubrid.org/wiki_apis>`_.
+..
+FIXME: You can see the latest information on interface modules such as JDBC, PHP, ODBC, and OLE DB and install them by downloading files from `<http://www.cubrid.org/wiki_apis>`_.

 A simple description on each driver can be found on :doc:`/api/index`.

 **Installing CUBRID Tools**

+You can download various tools including CUBRID Manager and CUBRID Migration Toolkit from http://www.cubrid.org/downloads.

-You can see the latest information on tools such as CUBRID Manager and CUBRID Query Browser and install them by downloading files from `<http://www.cubrid.org/wiki_tools>`_.
+..
+FIXME: You can see the latest information on tools such as CUBRID Manager and install them by downloading files from `<http://www.cubrid.org/wiki_tools>`_.

-CUBRID Web Manager is installed when CUBRID is installed.
-For more details, see `CUBRID Web Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager-manual>`_ .

 Installing with a Compressed Package
 ------------------------------------